mickfuzz/phd4/_posts/thesis_chapters/2022-9-2-Literature_review.md

 title: Literature Review
 ---

+- Literature Review

+  - Tools and Concepts & Terminology
+    - Code playgrounds
+  - What game making pedagogies exist?
+    - UMC and Games - Half-baked games
+    - Design-based & Tinkering / Exploratory
+    - More on Game design patterns - a shared language - turn to community aspect
+  - What exists to support the development of game making communities?
+    - Game making as a non-formal activity - defining terms informal/ formal / non-formal
+    - Social learning in Game Making
+      - Game playing and making communities
+      - Games as funds of knowledge in
+    - Visual methods in game making
+      - Maps of learning - From Gee, the process of borrowing from game design guidance on letting learner's chart their progress/ journey

 The aims of this literature review:

 - introduce concepts that may also inform conceptual framework / methodology